 All that to say, I did knock a few more off the list these past few months (and actually ended up crossing off 23/30!), so here’s a complete update on my 30 before 30.

 Start a new adventure.I’ve worked for Walmart for 6.5 years, as my first job out of college.
 I’ve officially accepted a position at Clorox, and couldn’t be more excited/anxious/thrilled to start this new adventure.
 Make a complex meal 100% from scratch.This one might have been my favorite one to check off the list thus far.
 I knew the meal I wanted to make was Julia Child’s Boeuf Bourguignon and knew it would be more fun with help from my mom!
 It actually wasn’t as difficult as we thought it would be, just verryyy time consuming, but TOTALLY WORTH IT.
 Oh my gosh this was delicious.

 Hike Pinnacle Mountain + eat a Hubcap burger at Cotham’s.

 - Successfully do a one-armed push-up.

-See a critically acclaimed show.This one makes me so happy because I’ve been dying to see this show and Mom got me tickets for my 29th birthday for our trip to Chicago.
+See a critically acclaimed show.This one makes me so happy because I’ve been dying to see Hamilton and Mom got me tickets for my 29th birthday for our trip to Chicago.
 It was AMAZING.
 Absolutely go see it if you get the chance.

 - Intentionally choose to stay by myself one night in a hotel.
 Obviously I’ve stayed by myself before, but for work or when husband was away – not intentionally.